 So, before you bank on “out of sight, out of mind,” and invest in landscaping as well as the regular upkeep and maintenance that goes with it, it might be worthwhile considering other options.

-The Success Of Sound Walls
+The Success of Using Sound Walls

-While we did mention walls above, instead of wood or concrete, a sound wall is made of special absorptive materials that actually diffuse the sound instead of reflecting it.
+While we did mention walls above, instead of wood or concrete, a sound wall barrier is made of special absorptive materials that actually diffuse the sound instead of reflecting it.

 This means that there’s little to no sound being reflected back into the environment, which is why you still hear noise through regular walls.